mekinsie/gathered-analysis/README.md

 $ rake db:test:prepare
 ```

-The databse should now be correctly set up.
+The database should now be correctly set up.
 And you may start a local server to interact with the project.

 9. To start a local server, open your default browser and type "localhost:3000" into the search bar and press enter.
 Here, you will see the live server.